Arblaster & Clarke Wine Tours Booking Conditions

 Please note it is your responsibility to show that reasonable skill and care has not been used if you wish to make a claim against us.
 In addition, we will only be responsible for what our employees, agents and suppliers do or do not do if they were at the time acting within the course of their employment (for employees) or carrying out work we had asked them to do (for agents and suppliers).

 (3) We cannot accept responsibility for any services that do not form part of our contract.
-This includes, for example, any additional services or facilities that your hotel or any other supplier agrees to provide for you where the services or facilities are not advertised in our brochure/on our website and we have not agreed to arrange them as part of our contract and any excursion you purchase during your holiday.
+This includes, for example, any additional services or facilities that your hotel or any other supplier agrees to provide for you where the services or facilities are not advertised in our brochure/on our website as forming part of your holiday arrangements and we have not agreed to arrange them as part of our contract and any excursion you purchase during your holiday.
 In addition, regardless of any wording used by us on our website, in any of our brochures or elsewhere, we only promise to use reasonable skill and care as set out above and we do not have any greater or different liability to you.

-Please note: Where a carrier would not be obliged to make any payment to you under the applicable international convention or regulation in respect of a claim or part of a claim, we similarly are not obliged to make a payment to you for that claim or part of the claim.
+Where a carrier would not be obliged to make any payment to you under the applicable international convention or regulation in respect of a claim or part of a claim, we similarly are not obliged to make a payment to you for that claim or part of the claim.
 When making any payment, we are entitled to deduct any money that you have received or are entitled to receive from the carrier for the complaint or claim in question.
 Copies of the applicable international conventions and regulations are available from us on request.

 (6) We cannot accept any liability for any damage, loss, expense or other sum(s) of any description (1) which on the basis of the information given to us by you concerning your booking prior to our accepting it, we could not have foreseen you would suffer or incur if we breached our contract with you or (2) which did not result from any breach of contract or other fault by us or our employees or, where we are responsible for them, our suppliers.
 Additionally we cannot accept liability for any expenses, losses or other claims that relate to any business (including self employed loss of earnings).